 There is a pub, cafe and restaurant next to the aqueduct.
 The nearest shops and services are in Bradford-on-Avon.

-There are no access restrictions and the site can be viewed at any time.
+There are no access restrictions, as this is a towpath mooring, so the site can be viewed at any time.